 Allen put in an incorrect number for his SSN when he completed his FAFSA.
 The number he used isn't in the SSA database.
 Therefore, his application fails both the SSN match and the SSA citizenship match.
 Allen will need to fix the problem before he can receive aid.
-Because the SSN is incorrect, Sarven Technical Institute asks Allen to complete a new FAFSA instead of making a correction (see Chapter 4 for more on fixing SSN problems). school in the United States offers.
-If they're attending foreign schools that participate in the FFEL Program, they may receive Stafford loans.
+Because the SSN is incorrect, Sarven Technical Institute asks Allen to complete a new FAFSA instead of making a correction (see Chapter 4 for more on fixing SSN problems).

-If a parent wants to take out a PLUS loan for a dependent undergraduate student, both the parent and the student must be U.S. citizens or nationals or eligible noncitizens.
+If a parent wants to take out a PLUS loan for a dependent undergraduate student, both the parent and the student must be U.S. citizens or nationals, permanent residents, or eligible noncitizens.